Aaj: Vedic Astrology & Jyotish · Free · Precise

 Lord: Rahu

-Rahu's unconventional perspective sees what others miss — essential for journalism.
-Deity Rudra (storm god) — transformative, exposing truth.
-Symbol: teardrop — emotional depth in writing.
+Rahu's unconventional perspective sees what others miss, essential for journalism.
+Deity Rudra (storm god), formative, exposing truth.
+Symbol: teardrop, emotional depth in writing.
 Strong for investigative journalism and literary fiction.

 Learn more about Ardra